-Augsburg College Undergraduate Catalog 2008-2010
+Augsburg College Undergraduate Catalog 2010-2011

-AUGSBURG COLLEGE

-OFFICIAL PUBLICATION OF AUGSBURG COLLEGE 2211 Riverside Avenue Minneapolis, MN 55454 612-330-1000
+Official Publication of Augsburg College 2211 Riverside Avenue, Minneapolis, MN 55454 612-330-1000

 This catalog should answer most questions students have about Augsburg College undergraduate education and its curriculum.
 Although information was current at the time of publication, it is subject to change without notice.
-The written policies in the catalog are the College policies in force at the time of printing.
+The written policies in the catalog are the College policies in force at the time of publication.
 It is the responsibility of each student to know the requirements and academic policies in this publication.
 If you have questions about anything in this catalog, consult Academic Advising, a faculty adviser, the dean of the College, or the registrar.
 Key offices are listed on page 8 for correspondence or telephone inquiries.

-Published May 2008

-www.augsburg.edu